ASU Library One Search

 Eyes on the ICC

-Council for American Students in International Negotiations oversaw this publication dedicated to the International Criminal Court.
+This journal, which was published by the Council for American Students in International Negotiations, promoted awareness of the International Criminal Court.

 WorldLII: International Courts & Tribunals Collection

 This database, maintained by the World Legal Information Institute, provides access to case law from international, regional, and special tribunals.

 This database gathers case law on crimes from international, domestic, and hybrid courts, with categories for genocide, war crimes, crimes against humanity, crimes of aggression, torture, piracy, and terrorism.